Home

 Introduction

-It's beauty was remarked upon as early as 1634 when Sir Theodore de Mayerne, physician to King Charles 1, noted that the "eyes" on the wings of the Peacock butterfly "shine curiously like stars, and do cast about them sparks of the colours of the Rainbow".
+The Peacock is considered by many to be the most beautiful butterfly in the world.
+Its beauty was remarked upon as early as 1634 when Sir Theodore de Mayerne, physician to King Charles 1, noted that the 'eyes' on the wings of the Peacock butterfly "shine curiously like stars, and do cast about them sparks of the colours of the Rainbow".

-The butterfly is distributed throughout most of Europe, but absent from northern Scandinavia, and from most of southern Spain and Portugal.
-Beyond Europe it's range extends across temperate Asia to Japan.
+The butterfly is distributed throughout most of Europe but is absent from northern Scandinavia, and from most of southern Spain and Portugal.
+Beyond Europe its range extends across temperate Asia to Japan.

 Habitats